 Set frequency limit is a mandatory setting.
-The Adapter Time condition will not function correctly without it.
+The Adapter Time condition does not function correctly without it.

 Battery Threshold Condition

-Supported Platforms: Android and Windows Rugged – This condition type tests the device to see what level battery charge remains.
+Supported Platforms: Android and Windows Rugged – This condition type tests the device for remaining battery charge level.
 You can test for charge levels under a defined threshold or over a defined threshold.

 |Battery Level||Select between Less than or Equal To, Greater Than or Equal To, and Between to define a range of charge levels.|

 |Battery Percentage||Enter a percentage between 1 and 100.
 When Between is selected, you must enter a range comprised of two percentage levels.|